library(lme4); library(lmerTest); library(emmeans)

 31 B31 6

-There are 31 varieties (gen) and it is perfectly balanced, with exactly one observation per treatment per block.
+There are 31 varieties (levels of gen) and it is perfectly balanced, with exactly one observation per treatment per block.

 apply(dat, 2, function(x) sum(is.na(x)))